 What is Type 2 diabetes?

-You're already doing a great job, but still take a look at the links below - they might give you some ideas to help you keep up the good work.
-Maybe there are still some small changes you can make that will help to keep your risk low, whilst giving you other health benefits.
+You’re already doing a great job, you may find the links below useful as there are ideas and information to help you keep up the good work.
+Maybe there are some small changes which you can make to help keep your risk low, whilst giving you other health benefits.

-There are some simple steps you can take to manage your risk.
-Have a look at some of the links below to see what you can do.
+There are some simple steps you can take to help reduce and manage your risk.
+Have a look at some of the links below to see what small lifestyle changes you can make today.
 Remember, there are loads of other health benefits from taking gentle exercise, having a healthy diet and from stopping smoking.

 *If you are severely overweight speak to your doctor before starting to lose weight or increasing your exercise.